lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 A porting of BIGTREETECH TFT firmware on MKS TFT28 used on Artillery Sidewinder X1, X2 and Genius printers.
 This porting is based on lastest release of BIGTREETECH TFT firmware found on https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master.
-It was arranged according to Artillery Sidewinder X1 / X2 / Genius hardware (e.g. onboard modules etc...).
+It was arranged according to Artillery Sidewinder X1 / X2 / Genius hardware.
 Furthermore, bug fixes, rearrangement of menus, improvements and additions were applied.
 If you like it or if you want to contribute to further improvements on that firmware, please consider the possibility to donate to: